maxwjoe/MOS6502/README.md

 ## Programming Memory

 When creating a memory object, the entire addressable range is set to 0xEA which is the opcode for a no operation.
 By default, the CPU will just cycle and nothing meaningful will happen.
 To do something useful, the memory must be programmed.
-This can be done in two ways, either manually entering machine instructions in code, or by loading a 6502 binary from a file.
+This can be done in two ways, by manually entering machine instructions in code, or by loading a 6502 binary from a file.
 This emulator provides a simple API for doing both.

 ### Manual Programming Example

 Below is a simple example of how you would manually write a program into the memory.
-This method involves directly writing machine code which is time consuming.
-However, it can be useful when debugging or unit testing.
+This method involves directly writing machine code.

 ```C
   // Load 0x05 into the A Register
   MemoryWriteByte(m, 0x4000, LDA_IM);
   MemoryWriteByte(m, 0x4001, 0x05);